XxJesusisKingxX/BudgetBolt/README.md

 ## Description

-**BudgetBolt** is a cutting-edge tool designed to streamline and automate the process of monitoring personal finances.
+**FinTrackHub** is a cutting-edge tool designed to streamline and automate the process of monitoring personal finances.
 This innovative application offers a comprehensive solution to effortlessly track spending, upcoming bills, and provide users with a quick overview of their financial transactions, income, and expenses.

 ## Key Features